Sierra Leone hopes for economic bounce post-Ebola

 "(By) 2018, hopefully we should be able to issue diaspora bonds," he said.

-Speaking ahead of an international conference in March focussing on rebuilding the three west African countries, Kamara said rebuilding efforts should be centred around consolidating the healthcare sector, which had been on its knees even before the outbreak, and boosting education.
+Speaking ahead of an international conference in March focusing on rebuilding the three west African countries, Kamara said rebuilding efforts should be centered around consolidating the healthcare sector, which had been on its knees even before the outbreak, and boosting education.

 "In the healthcare sector, we need to preserve knowledge, but also equipment," he said.

-Kamara, one of eight candidates short-listed to become the next president of the African Development Bank (AfDB), said he would focus the organisation's efforts on boosting infrastructure development and regional integration.
+Kamara, one of eight candidates short-listed to become the next president of the African Development Bank (AfDB), said he would focus the organization's efforts on boosting infrastructure development and regional integration.

 The new AfDB president will be elected by its board of governors on May 28 and take over from Rwandan national Donald Kaberuka, who has been in office since 2005.